kartikmittal33/ImageCaptioning/Flickr_Data/README.md

-Download the dataset and place the files in directories.
+Download the dataset and place the files here.